andrecvnt/CSVtoCEF/README.md

 # Scenario
 I had to pull data from Altiris e push to ArcSight.
-To do so, I have schedule a report at Altiris that export a list of assets and their current SEP status.
+To do so, I have scheduled a report at Altiris that export a list of assets and their current SEP status.
 This script takes this CSV file, convert into CEF format and send using syslog to the Arcsight SmartConnector using UDP.

 # Requirements
 This is script is based on the Kamus Hadenes script.
 In order to script run it is mandatory to install the